ovh/docs/pages/bare_metal_cloud/dedicated_servers/ola-enable-debian9/guide.en-gb.md

 ---
-title: How to Configure Your NIC for OVHcloud Link Aggregation in Debian 9
+title: How to Configure Your NIC for OVHcloud Link Aggregation in Debian 9 to 11
-excerpt: Enable OVHcloud Link Aggregation in your Debian 9 server
+excerpt: "Enable OVHcloud Link Aggregation in your Debian server (from Debian 9 to Debian11)"
 updated: 2024-10-16
 ---